-JOIN US on Saturday, October 16th, YWCA Greater Cincinnati will be partnering with soHza sister at their brick and mortar across the river on Mainstrasse in Covington, KY.
+JOIN US on Saturday, October 8th from 12 – 5 pm, YWCA Greater Cincinnati will be partnering with soHza sister at their brick-and-mortar across the river on Mainstrasse in Covington, KY.

-The event will be held from 12 pm – 8 pm, centering around YWCA Greater Cincinnati’s domestic violence work.
-For every purchase made in-store during those hours, 20% of that sale will go back to our domestic violence work in our community.
+The event will be centering around YWCA Greater Cincinnati’s domestic violence work.
+For every in-store purchase during those hours, 20% of that sale will return to our community’s domestic violence work.

 We are excited to see you there!